yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Deinstalling.rst

 }}}
 '''TIP:''' [http://forum.openwrt.org/viewtopic.php?id=3474 PLEASE READ - Common mistakes] thread section 2 also.
 It describes when you should use the {{{openwrt-brcm-2.4-squashfs.trx}}} image.

-If you only have a Linksys {{{.bin}}} firmware file, this is not a problem, simply cut of the header before using the commands above:
+If you only have a Linksys {{{.bin}}} firmware file, this is not a problem, simply cut off the header before using the commands above:

 {{{
 dd bs=32 skip=1 if=original.bin of=original.trx